LinkWellNodes/Documentation/blog/Requesting-A-Custom-Chainlink-Data-Feed-Using-Any-API/index.md

 1. A clear service-level agreement (SLA) for their data feed performance.

 > *At LinkWell Nodes, we do our best to align with these characteristics and qualities.*
-> *Our services include [custom data feed capabilities and self-service oracle solutions](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing) across 14 mainnet and 13 testnet blockchains.
-Beyond that, our suite of [development services](https://docs.linkwellnodes.io/services/Development-Services) is designed to cater to the diverse needs of your Web3 project.
-We also offer robust documentation on our website in order to help facilitate this process.*
+> *Our services include [custom data feed capabilities and self-service oracle solutions](/services/direct-request-jobs/Jobs-and-Pricing) across 14 mainnet and 13 testnet blockchains, as well as a wide array of [development services](/services/Development-Services) designed to cater to the diverse needs of your Web3 project.*

-**Where Can I Find a Chainlink Oracle?**

-As of the time of writing, there lacks a centralized marketplace for Chainlink oracles.
-Historically, a Chainlink node marketplace existed at market.link.
-However, market.link has been deprecated, and the primary avenue for finding an oracle is by sending a chat within the **#operator-requests** channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink).
-Additionally, a simple Google search can yield information about the various Chainlink node operators and the services they publicly offer.

-Ultimately, the responsibility lies with you to diligently vet and select a Chainlink node operator who aligns with the characteristics specified above.

-### **Step 2: Communicating Your Data Requests**
+## **Step 2**: Communicating your data requirements

 After selecting a Chainlink node operator, you'll want to succinctly convey to them the requirements of your Web3 project.
 It is beneficial to provide the following information to facilitate effective collaboration: